Selium98/Movie-Recommender/README.md

 # Movie-Recommender

-Movie Recommder, as the name suggests is a Web Application, built using Flask which allows the user to find similar movies based on the ine the user entered.
-The system takes ito cosideration various factors and taps into the large number of movie ratings and genre with respect to the movie name entered by the user.
+Movie Recommender, as the name suggests is a Web Application, built using Flask which allows the user to find similar movies based on the name of the movie the user entered.
+The system takes into cosideration various factors and taps into the large number of movie ratings and various genres with respect to the movie name entered by the user.

 Flask
 -----